Icinga/icinga2/doc/06-distributed-monitoring.md

 SNI example: `icinga2-client1.localdomain`

-However, if the environment is configured, Icinga will append the environment name to the SNI hostname like this:
+However, if the environment is configured to `production`, Icinga appends the environment name to the SNI hostname like this:

 SNI example with environment: `icinga2-client1.localdomain:production`